MicrosoftDocs/sql-docs/docs/ssms/agent/select-an-account-for-the-sql-server-agent-service.md

     -   Permission to adjust memory quotas for a process (SeIncreaseQuotaPrivilege)

-    -   Permission to log on using the batch logon type (SeBatchLogonRight)
+    -   Permission to access this computer from the network (SeNetworkLogonRight)

 > [!NOTE]
 > If the account does not have the permissions required to support proxies, only members of the **sysadmin** fixed server role can create jobs.